 There are a few vineyards in the area that you can visit and sample their fine Provençal wines and buy yourself a bottle or two...or even a case.

 Probably thanks to its connection to pigments, plus its location and the natural light of the Luberon, Roussillon has been popular with artists for many years.
 This has led to a number of art galleries opening in the village and you can follow an art itinerary where you will visit participating galleries and artists workshops, specialising in paintings, sculpture, jewellery and ceramics.
 Ask for the Parcours de l'Art leaflet at the tourist office.

 The town market is held on Thursdays.
 At the beginning of June, there is a pottery market and on midsummers eve on the 22nd and 23rd June, Roussillon hosts St Jean des Couleurs with torchlit processions and bonfires followed by daytime markets and an agricultural fair.

 When visiting by car, you'll find a pay car park at either end of the village - they are both quite small and you may have to park further away on the roads leading up to Roussillon before walking to the village.
 Or if you are staying here, ask if your accommodation provider has car parking!

 There are several short hikes in the area and you can buy maps from the tourist office.
 The ochre geology has given rise to different plants and and trees in this area compared to the rest of the Luberon, and you may come across silicicola (southern redcedar), Norwegian pine trees, heather and wild orchids on your travels.

 Surprisingly, for a popular village like Roussillon, there aren't any really nice hotels in the village or the immediate surrounding area.
-There is one 2 star hotel in the village, Les Reves d'Ocres which offers basic accommodation, and there are a handful of equally basic but pleasant Chambres d'Hote within walking distance of the village.
+There is one two-star hotel in the village, and there are a handful of equally basic but pleasant Chambres d'Hôtes within walking distance of the village.
 Apartment and villa rentals are also available.